 Principle 1: Separate your investment stack from your spending stack

 Keep BTC, ETH, and other appreciated assets in a separate wallet or account.
 Never let them touch your card.
 Your card balance should only contain stablecoins.
-When you need to top up, buy USDC fresh from an exchange with fiat - do not sell appreciated crypto.
+When you need to top up, buy USDC fresh from an exchange with fiat.
+Do not sell appreciated crypto to fund your card.

 Principle 2: Choose cards with explicit stablecoin-only funding